yanvow/adhd_ds/index.md

 The analysis shows that Box Office revenues have been increasing over time.
 This suggests that the cinema is earning more revenue across all genres.
 Additionally, the statistical test found that there are several clusters where the mean values differ significantly.
 This suggests that the revenues for different genres do not have the same mean value.
 Specifically, considering a signifinace level of 0.05:

 In the **Action** genre:
-  * During periods 1 and 2, the cluster labeled "Cinderella" was the most profitable.
-This cluster's story arc follows a rise, fall, and then a rise again in the emotional events of the story.
+  * During period 2, the cluster labeled "Cinderella" was the more profitable than the cluster labeled "Man in the Hole".
   * In period 3, the cluster labeled "Oedipus + Rags to Riches" competes with the cluster labeled "Cinderella," while the cluster labeled "Man in the Hole" remains much lower in profitability.
   * In period 4, the profitability of the three clusters becomes more similar and there is no significant difference in which cluster is more profitable.